GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 4. Under the tab "Listen" check the box "Listen to this device"
 5. Finally in the "Playback through this device:" select the speakers you normally use.

-Then, if you like to use your speaker's audio just select any "CABLE Output" device in ReVidia.
+Then, if you like to use your speaker's audio that's not wasapi just select any "CABLE Output" device in ReVidia.